biscuit-auth/biscuit/SPECIFICATIONS.md

 Biscuit is a bearer token that supports offline attenuation, can be verified by any system that would hold some public information, and provides a flexible caveat language based on logic programming.
-It is serialized as Concise Binary Object Representation [CBOR], and designed to be small enough for storage HTTP cookies.
+It is serialized as Protocol Buffers [Protobuf], and designed to be small enough for storage  in HTTP cookies.

 ### Vocabulary